IP Subnet Calculator

 • Metro Ethernet links

-• VPN tunnels with fixed endpoints
+• Fixed endpoint VPN tunnels

 /31 (2 IPs, 2 hosts)

-Maximum efficiency for point-to-point links (RFC 3021).
+Maximum efficiency for point-to-point (RFC 3021).

 • Modern router interconnections